-When you use formulas in excel, you may always meet errors.
+When you use formulas in Excel, you may always encounter errors.
 In such a case, you may see the text #VALUE! in the cell instead of the value that it should be.
 Excel provides a feature to check the errors in your worksheet, it can also help you to debug and fix the error.
-This article will tell you how to use it to check for errors in excel.
+This article will tell you how to use it to check for errors in Excel.

 1. How To Turn On Excel Error Checking Option.